Human Fleas Vs Cat Fleas & Control Products

 FLEAS AND DISEASE

 Fleas often probe the skin before taking a blood meal.
 After 30 minutes, lines or clusters of itchy red marks appear.
-On sensitive persons, bites develop into raised bumps within 24 hours of being bitten.
+On sensitive persons, bites develop into raised bumps within 24 hours after being bitten.

 Fleas have been associated with humans and other animals for thousands of years.
-A bacterium (Yersinia pestis) spread by fleas killed 25 million people, more than a quarter of the European population, in 14th century Europe.
+A bacterium (Yersinia pestis) spread by fleas killed 25 million people, more than a quarter of the European population, in 14 th century Europe.
 This was the “black plague.”
-Epidemics also occurred in Egypt, Africa, China, India, and even the U.S., before the discovery of antibiotics.
+Epidemics also occurred in Egypt, Africa, China, India and even the U.S., before the discovery of antibiotics.
 All told, perhaps 200 million people have died of plague – more than have died in all the wars in history.

-Today, the plague occurs worldwide.
+Today, plague occurs worldwide.
 Each year, a few cases of bubonic plague are recorded in the United States, mostly in the Southwest.
 The disease is typically carried by wild rodents, and transmitted to the fleas that bite them.
-The digestive system of an infected flea can become blocked by the rapid reproduction of the bacteria, causing the flea to bite repeatedly in an attempt to avoid starvation.
+The digestive system of an infected flea can become blocked by rapid reproduction of the bacteria, causing the flea to bite repeatedly in an attempt to avoid starvation.
 Humans typically contract the disease from the bites of infected fleas, or through skin abrasions that contact the blood of infected animals or the feces of infected fleas.

-Symptoms of bubonic plague develop within one week of exposure to the bacterium, and may include headache, fever, weakness, fatigue, and painful, swollen lymph nodes known as “buboes.”
+Symptoms of bubonic plague develop within one week of exposure to the bacterium, and may include headache, fever, weakness, fatigue and painful, swollen lymph nodes known as “buboes.”
 The disease responds well to antibiotics, but untreated persons may die within a week of showing symptoms.

 Another disease transmitted by fleas is murine typhus.
 In the United States, only a few cases are reported annually.
 These typically occur in Texas, or result from travel abroad, especially to tropical countries.
 Transmission of a bacterium (Rickettsia typhi) that causes murine typhus takes place in rat-infested areas, in the same manner as mentioned above for bubonic plague, and by inhalation of airborne flea feces.
-Headache, body aches, fever, and, occasionally, a rash and other symptoms develop within two weeks after infection.
+Headache, body aches, fever and, occasionally, a rash and other symptoms develop within two weeks after infection.
 Like plague, murine typhus responds well to treatment with antibiotics.

-Differences Between Human Fleas And Cat Fleas
+Human Fleas Vs Cat Fleas

-Human fleas are different from cat fleas, and they have different biology, behavior, and habits.
+Human fleas are different from cat fleas, and they have different biology, behavior and habits.

 Human fleas are a type of flea that can infest humans, as well as other animals.
 They also have a different life cycle than cat fleas, which makes them more difficult to get rid of.
 The most common way to get rid of human fleas is to treat the infested person or animal with an insecticide that kills adult fleas.

 Cat fleas are another species of flea, but they do not bite humans.
 Cat fleas live on cats and dogs and feed on their blood.
-These are the most common type of fleas found in homes where pets live.
+These are the most common type of flea found in homes where pets live.

-List Of Products To Control Human Fleas &Cat Fleas
+List Of Human Fleas Vs Cat Fleas

 FRONTLINE Plus for Cats and Kittens (1.5 pounds and over) Flea and Tick Treatment, 3 Doses